 - Host or join an event in our area.
 Get ideas and resources on our Hosting a Neighbour Day event page.

 - Start or join a community garden in your area and grow vegies, fruit or flowers with others in your area.
 Community gardens build communities and enhance our natural environment.
-City of Ryde is also piloting a new program for apartment-dwellers called Our Common Ground, which is a sustainable food program.
+City of Ryde has a program for apartment-dwellers called

 - Volunteer your time to help others.
 Council provides information and resources so you know what to expect as a volunteer and lists current volunteering opportunities with Council and community organisations.
 Visit our Volunteering page to find out more.